Skip to main content

 5. A juristic person that allows an officer, to whom any of subparagraphs 1 through 4 applies, maintain his/her position even after becoming aware of fact.”

-Therefore, for the above reasons, before entering into a contract with the Company, the artist must confirm whether the Company has registered or not by asking for submitting the certificate document for the artist's inspection to the Company.
-As a result after the artist's inspection, if the certificate is absent, entering into the contract with the Company shall be illegal, and the effectiveness of the contract under the illegal state would be invalid.
+Therefore, for the above reasons, before entering into a contract with the Company, the Artist must confirm whether the Company has registered or not by asking for the Certificate Document for the Artist’s inspection to be submitted to the Company.
+As a result, after the Artist’s inspection, if the certificate is absent, entering into the contract with the Company shall be illegal, and the effectiveness of the contract under the illegal state would be invalid.

 (b) Artist (hereinafter referred to as the “Artist”)

-The Artist who wishes to contract with the Company should be a natural person who is independently available for contracting.
+The Artist who wishes to contract with the Company should be a natural person independently available for contracting.
 This means that the Artist must be 19 years of age or older and should be able to perform on his/her own without a legal representative, such as a parent.
-Because the Korean Civil Act stipulates the capacity of a minor as below:
+The Korean Civil Act stipulates the capacity of a minor as follows:

 “Article 4 (Majority)